nixworks/public/news/2011/03/16/README.md

 ##### Israeli Air Force
 ### [The Israeli Air Force attacks a training site of the Palestinian militant group Al Qassam brigades in the southern part of Gaza City in response to a rocket launched from the Gaza Strip at the Israeli southern communities in the Sdot Negev Regional Council in the southern district of Israel.
 Palestinians reported that three people were killed in the attack and three were wounded. ](/news/2011/03/16/the-israeli-air-force-attacks-a-training-site-of-the-palestinian-militant-group-al-qassam-brigades-in-the-southern-part-of-gaza-city-in-resp.md)
-_Context: Israeli Air Force, Gaza, Sdot Negev Regional Council, Izz ad-Din al-Qassam Brigades_
+_Context: Izz ad-Din al-Qassam Brigades, Gaza, Israeli Air Force, Sdot Negev Regional Council_

 ##### Japan
 ### [Japan's Nikkei 225 improves by six per cent as concerns over the 2011 Tohoku earthquake and tsunami on the economy are reduced. ](/news/2011/03/16/japan-s-nikkei-225-improves-by-six-per-cent-as-concerns-over-the-2011-tahoku-earthquake-and-tsunami-on-the-economy-are-reduced.md)
-_Context: Japanese economy, Nikkei 225, 2011 Tohoku earthquake and tsunami, Japan_
+_Context: Japan, Japanese economy, Nikkei 225, 2011 Tohoku earthquake and tsunami_

 ##### Yen
 ### [The Japanese yen reaches a postwar high against the United States dollar on the basis that Japanese insurers will redeem overseas assets to pay for the cost of the Tohoku earthquake and tsunami. ](/news/2011/03/16/the-japanese-yen-reaches-a-postwar-high-against-the-united-states-dollar-on-the-basis-that-japanese-insurers-will-redeem-overseas-assets-to.md)